KittyMac/PonyExpress/README.md

 * [ ] load textures from image memory in pony
 * [ ] expose bundle path conversion to pony
 * [ ] fix quick window resize on mac where metal drawable doesn't match the window size
+* [ ] fix "out of screen" geometry culling to handle views which are wider than screen

 ## misc